"Out of your head into to your body"

 Self-hugging It is very effective if you are feeling insecure or need comfort.
 Simply hug yourself, you can place both hands on the outside of your arms and gently squeeze them with your palms.
 This pressure creates a sense of safety and can help bring you back to your body.

-Thigh tapping Thighs and lower limbs are said to be ruled by Vata dosha in Ayurveda, so when we feel anxious and our Vata is high, Ayurveda recommends doing asanas (yoga poses) that target the thighs for awareness and grounding.
-The simplest exercise, if we can't do asanas, is to simply press the palms of your hands to tap your thighs, this helps bring you back into your body and out of your "head."
+Tapping or Stretching.
+Tapping thighs and lower limbs are said to be ruled by Vata dosha in Ayurveda.
+Vata is ruled by anxiety, compulsive and uncontrollable pessimistic thinking.
+So when we feel anxious and our Vata is high, Ayurveda recommends doing asanas (yoga poses) that target the thighs for awareness and grounding.
+Try to sit down with your legs apart as wide as it feels comfortable, walk your hands forward and place them in front of you directly on the floor to feel that stretch throughout your inner thights.
+Breathe and enjoy the sensation.
+Or if you can't do it, is to simply use the palms of your hands to vigorously tapping your thighs, this helps bring you back into your body and out of your "head."

 Shaking out Shaking or even dancing is a powerful way to release trauma, stress or anxiety that has built up in the physiological system.
 Tremors come from the limbic part of the brain that stores emotions.
 The shaking sends a signal to the brain that the danger has passed, and the body can turn off the fight-flight response.
 Shaking helps shut down the body's response to trauma and lets you know it's safe.

 Always listen what your body wants to tell you ✨️